László Radványi

-László Radványi (13 December 1900 — 3 July 1978), also known as Johann Lorenz Schmidt, was a Hungarian-German writer and academic.
+László Radványi (13 December 1900 — 3 July 1978), also known as Johann-Lorenz Schmidt, was a Hungarian-German economist and academic.

 Life

 Childhood and early career

 Radványi was born into a Jewish family in Hungary.
 As a boy, Radványi attended a grammar school on Marko Street in Budapest.
 While attending grammar school, at the age of 16, he authored a book of poetry, which received a preface from Frigyes Karinthy.
 Radványi studied economics and philosophy at the University of Budapest from 1918 to 1919, where he became involved in radical politics.
 With the destruction of the Hungarian Soviet Republic in 1919 he fled to Vienna, where he adopted the pseudonym "Johann Lorenz Schmidt", from the 18th-century Protestant dissident theologian.
 Radványi studied philosophy in Germany at Heidelberg University, where he obtained his doctorate in 1923.
 Directed by Karl Jaspers, his thesis on Chiliasm was summa cum laude.
 While at Heidelberg, Radványi met the writer Anna Seghers.
 They married in 1925 and had two children, Pierre (b.
 1926) and Ruth (b.
 1928).